 The track here is a tarmac road running past St Fillan’s church to Kirkton and Auchtertyre farms, crossing the Allt Auchtertyre to the main road.
 After crossing the main road we joined a wide rough track following the Crom Allt up past some old lead works to Tyndrum and the Green Welly Stop.
 We stopped here for several hours in the shade as the sun was unbearably hot now, the temperature reaching the predicted 32 degrees celcius.
 As well as doing a lot of eating, we were waiting for Alex and Karla to deliver the now much-needed hydrocortisone cream.

 I bought some factor 45 suncream while I was waiting as my red neck said the factor 30 wasn’t up to the job.
-When Alex and Karla arrived I put some hydrocortisone cream on and we headed out into the sun once more, having arranged to meet them for tea at the Bridge of Orchy Hotel.
+When Alex and Karla arrived I put some hydrocortisone cream on and we headed out into the sun once more, having arranged to meet them for dinner at the Bridge of Orchy Hotel.
 The sun wasn’t quite as hot now as when we had first stopped at the Green Welly Stop some 4 hours ago, but it was still pretty hot.
 We set off on the climb up from Tyndrum and along the edge of Beinn Odhar, with the distinctive pointed peak of Beinn Dórain rising ahead.

 The track follows the base of Beinn Odhar until it crosses the Allt Kinglass at the bottom of Gleann Ach’ -innis Chailein and then follows the base of Beinn Dórain.
 Looking back at Beinn Odhar shows just how far we’d come.